Helping Someone with Bipolar Disorder

 How can you help someone with bipolar disorder?

-The good news is that most people with bipolar disorder can stabilize their moods with proper treatment, medication, and support—and you can play a significant role in your loved one’s recovery.
+The good news is that most people with bipolar disorder can stabilize their moods with proper treatment, medication, and support.
+Your patience, love, and understanding can play a significant part in your loved one’s treatment and recovery.
 Often, just having someone to talk to can make all the difference to their outlook and motivation.

 Other ways to help someone with bipolar disorder